tuxtof/SE-Training-Automation-Calm/lab17/calm_workshop_extra.rst

 This script engine is based on a Python like syntax.
 Supported modules and functions are available in the `ESscript documentation`_.
 You can also find a sample script at the end of the documentation.

-Modify one of your previous blueprint to integrate interaction with external world (based on external API):
+Try to modify one of your previous blueprint to integrate interaction with external world, you can try to implement notification of deployment via Slack:

-- notification of deployment via slack, email, other notification service
+- create an EScript Execute Task for one of your service in service create action
-- modify CMDB or DNS server
+- post in specific channel #xxxx (the trainer invite you to the channel) by using the EScript example below
-- modify firewall or security appliance
+- improve EScript by reading `Slack Incoming Webhooks documentation`_

 **Example of Slack integration script:**